 Among the many Chinese Cooking Utensils that make preparing a Chinese meal a breeze, these are some of our favorites we keep in our kitchen:

-Cooking with a Wok - the most versatil of Chinese Cooking Utensils
+The Wok is the most versatil of Chinese Cooking Utensils.

 In a Western kitchen, a wok is best used with gas because the flame will heat up the entire wok quickly and evenly.
 The rounded bottom is not great for the flat stove tops but you can get a wok ring that keeps it in place.